 My promise to you as my patient is that I can offer you the safest and most effective means to achieve your goals.
 My patients are happy because they are receiving the highest quality plastic surgery from a true master in the field.
 They are good candidates for their procedure.
 They have reasonable expectations about our goals for surgery and the final result.
 Most importantly, they feel truly cared for as a person.

 I have been in plastic surgery long enough to have seen others come and go and to have trained much of my competition in the area.
 My success in plastic surgery has come one patient at a time and I have performed tens of thousands of surgeries.
+I now know that only in a solo private practice can my high standards be maintained.
 The only way I can look good is if you look good and are happy with your result.
-My patients are my best advertising.
+My patients have been and always will be my best advertising.